 For a more detailed discussion about preseason hurricane preparedness, check the our preseason hurricane preparedness page.

 - Identify a place of shelter during a hurricane.
 Know what wind speeds your shelter can withstand and if your location is in a flood plain.
 Determine if your shelter could be affected by a storm surge.
-If so, what category would it take to affect it.
+If so, what winds would it take to affect it?

 - Have a means to board up the windows in your shelter.
 Shutters or plywood could be used.